vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 Alternatively you can view the code as a [Jupyter notebook](https://github.com/vlukiyanov/blog-examples/blob/main/python-api-examples/python_api_examples/request.ipynb).

-[^dataeng]: Throughout this guide we don't mention testing, in particular unit testing.
-The components discussed simplify testing but this is outside the scope.
-Perhaps something for another post.
+[^dataeng]: Throughout this guide we haven't mention testing, in particular unit testing - a key concept in engineering.
+The components discussed simplify testing but this is outside the scope; perhaps something for another post.

 [^cache]: Given this data is static, we could use the `functools.lru_cache` (or `functools.cache` in Python 3.9) to prevent refetching; further details in the [functools documentation](https://docs.python.org/3/library/functools.html).

 [^openapi]: If we were building an SDK for the TfL API or creating a software integration, then the OpenAPI 3 specifications can be used to auto-generate classes in our code.
 You can read about this for `pydantic` in the [`datamodel-codegen` library](https://pydantic-docs.helpmanual.io/datamodel_code_generator/).

 [^pydantic]: [`pydantic`](https://pydantic-docs.helpmanual.io/) has both a memory and processing footprint.
-This is only important if you are trying to optimise extremely large datasets.
-For most data readability and correctness will outweigh these considerations.
+This is only important if you are trying to optimise for extremely large datasets.
+For most applications data readability and correctness will outweigh these considerations.
 There are other ways to achieve this as part of your data quality pipeline, for example using [greatexpectations](https://greatexpectations.io/).